 FAQs around Vitamin A rich foods in India

-A: Chicken or mutton liver is the most concentrated source of retinol (preformed Vitamin A) available.
-For plant-based diets, drumstick leaves (moringa) and carrots are among the most accessible and nutrient-dense options.
+Chicken or mutton liver is the most concentrated source of retinol (preformed Vitamin A).
+For plant-based diets, drumstick leaves (moringa) and carrots are among the most accessible, nutrient-dense options.

-A: Yes.
-A diet rich in dark green leafy vegetables (spinach, methi, moringa), orange vegetables (carrot, sweet potato, pumpkin), and fruits (mango, papaya) can meet daily requirements – especially when consumed with fats like ghee or oil to aid absorption.
+Yes.
+Dark green leafy vegetables (spinach, methi, moringa), orange vegetables (carrot, sweet potato, pumpkin) and fruits (mango, papaya) can meet daily needs, especially when eaten with fats like ghee or oil to aid absorption.

-A: Retinol is the preformed, directly usable form of Vitamin A found in animal foods.
-Beta-carotene is a plant pigment the body converts into Vitamin A. Retinol is more bioavailable, but beta-carotene from food is safer as excess beta-carotene is not converted beyond what the body needs.
+Retinol is the preformed, directly usable form of Vitamin A in animal foods.
+Beta-carotene is a plant pigment the body converts into Vitamin A. Retinol is more bioavailable, but beta-carotene from food is safer because excess is not converted beyond what the body needs.

-A: Yes, but only from retinol supplements or very high consumption of animal liver.
+Yes, but only from retinol supplements or very high intake of animal liver.
 Beta-carotene from fruits and vegetables does not cause toxicity.
 The safe upper limit for retinol is 3,000 mcg/day for adults.

-A: According to the ICMR and WHO, Vitamin A deficiency in Indian children is linked to low dietary diversity, over-reliance on cereal-based diets, and poor fat intake – which reduces absorption.
-The Government of India’s Vitamin A supplementation programme targets children aged 6 months to 5 years to address this.
+It is linked to low dietary diversity, cereal-heavy diets and poor fat intake, which reduces absorption.
+The government supplementation programme targets children aged 6 months to 5 years.

 References: Harvard T.H.
 Chan School of Public Health – The Nutrition Source; NIH Office of Dietary Supplements – Vitamin A Fact Sheet; WHO Vitamin A Supplementation Guidelines; ICMR Dietary Guidelines for Indians.